 - They cannot help applications be processed more quickly.

-In other words, they don’t want you calling unless there is a substantial delay or a problem involved with your application, and even then they want you to contact them by email.
+In other words, they don’t want you calling unless there is a substantial delay or a problem with your application, and even then, they want you to contact them by email.
 And they especially don’t want you calling from overseas.
-With all that in mind then, how can you manage to call IRCC from overseas to get a quick update on your application?
+With all that in mind, then, how can you manage to call IRCC from overseas to get a quick update on your application?

-The IRCC Call Centre toll-free number is 1–888–242–2100 and it does not work if you try dialing it from outside Canada.
-However, there are work-around solutions as they say.
+The IRCC Call Centre toll-free number is 1–888–242–2100, and it does not work if you try dialling it from outside Canada.
+However, there are work-around solutions, as they say.
 But these are not guaranteed to succeed and have more to do with understanding the international phone system and how to take advantage of certain features than with IRCC policy on international callers.

 The Government of Canada has changed the below number from an IRCC number to a Foreign Affairs number, so it no longer works as an option for calling IRCC from overseas.
 You can try using some of the below tricks to call IRCC’s main number, 1-888-242-2100 or you can try other alternatives not currently listed here.
 We will update this article if we discover another non-800 number you can use.

-- The local Ottawa area phone number for IRCC is 613 944 4000, and if it was a normal local number you would be able to dial 001 613 944 4000 from abroad and reach the call centre.
-However, controls have been put in place to detect calls from abroad at IRCC and you will not get through dialing 001 613 944 4000.
+- The local Ottawa area phone number for IRCC is +1-613-944-4000, and if it were a standard local number, you would be able to dial 001 613-944-4000 from abroad and reach the call centre.
+However, controls have been put in place to detect calls from abroad at IRCC, and you will not get through dialling 001 613-944-4000.
 One trick that has worked in the recent past is to dial *67 613 944 4000.
-This blocks caller ID at the receiving end but works only for calls coming from the US, so you might as well call the toll free number.
-It also works in Canada but that’s a moot point.
+This blocks caller ID at the receiving end but works only for calls from the US, so you might as well call the toll-free number.
+It also works in Canada, but that’s a moot point.
 There are other prefixes you can dial to block caller ID depending on what country you are dialing from:

-- In all the above, you will eventually be directed to a menu where you have to work your way through the options by choosing 1, then 1 again on the next menu, and then option 2.
+- In all the above, you will eventually be directed to a menu where you have to work through the options by choosing 1, then one again on the following menu, and then option 2.

-Get someone to legally call on your behalf from Canada.
+Get someone to be your representative and phone on your behalf from Canada legally!

-This tip will take some work but it will be well worth it if you have contact in Canada willing to help you.
-So here is how it works:
+This tip will take some work, but it will be well worth it if you have contact in Canada willing to help you.
+Here is how it works: